 For a similar assignment used by two different student populations, contrasting patterns of use have been observed.
 Students on Module A were less likely to alter their responses after receiving feedback, and more likely to submit the iCMA just before the due date than were students on Module B. Students on Module A were also considerably less likely to attempt the formative Maths for Science Practice Assignment, a factor associated with a lower score on the final assignment.

 All of these factors point towards good student engagement on Module B, but to many students on Module A who were lacking in the time and motivation to engage fully, and whose success was compromised as a result.
-This is entirely consistent with a less well prepared and more overcommitted student population on Module A.
+This is entirely consistent with the less well prepared and overcommitted student population on Module A, as described in the 'context' section of this paper.
+Indeed, student behaviour on the Module A iCMA provided an early warning of later study difficulties for these students.
+Given that Module A was designed for study after Exploring Science, it is perhaps not surprising that there was a 33 percentage point difference in Module A completion rate between those who studied the module after successfully completing Exploring Science and those who were new to OU study4.